juferafo/UDE-data-lake/README.md

 }
 ```

-For convenience the above datasets are placed in the S3 buckets showen below.
+For convenience the above datasets are placed in the S3 buckets shown below.
 However, it is also possible to employ the `./data` file if we want to work with this data from local.

 * Song data bucket: `s3://udacity-dend/song_data`
 * Log data bucket: `s3://udacity-dend/log_data`

 ## Extract-Transform-Load (ETL) pipeline

 We are going to make use of an ETL pipeline to process and ingest the song and log data into the Data Lake.
-ETLs are widely used in the Data Engineering community ant it reffers to a series of steps (Extract, Transform and Load) applied on the raw data.
-We are going to use [Python](https://www.python.org/download/releases/3.0/) as a programming language and [Apache Spark](https://spark.apache.org/) to benefit from the data management efficiency, task parallelization and easy of use.
+ETLs are widely used in the Data Engineering community ant it refers to a series of steps (Extract, Transform and Load) applied on the raw data.
+We are going to use [Python](https://www.python.org/download/releases/3.0/) as a programming language and [Apache Spark](https://spark.apache.org/) to benefit from the data management efficiency, task parallelization and ease of use.
 We must keep in mind that there are a myriad of packages that can be used to implement the ETL like, for example, [Apache Beam](https://beam.apache.org/) or [Apache Hadoop](http://hadoop.apache.org/).
-Below we describe the AWS resources needed to test this repository, the Data Lake structure and an overview of the ETL pipeline.
+Below we describe the AWS resources needed to test this repository, the Data Lake structure, and an overview of the ETL pipeline.

 ### Data Lake structure

-The Data Lake will accomodate the song and log data organized in [normalized form](https://en.wikipedia.org/wiki/Database_normalization) with the shape of a [star-schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
+The Data Lake will accommodate the song and log data organized in [normalized form](https://en.wikipedia.org/wiki/Database_normalization) with the shape of a [star-schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
 The star-schemas have a characteristic structure modeled by a single fact table that is connected to the dimension tables via foreign keys.
 While the fact table contains data related to measurements, metrics or other core aspects of a business process, the dimension tables are used to add descriptive data.
 In our case the fact table will include data of the songs played by the users during a particular session and the dimension tables will provide additional details on the song, the artist and user details, for example.
 Below you can find the schema of the fact and dimension tables.

 ##### `songplays` fact table